kernel1337/ssj/README.md

 + SSJ uses docker `--privileged` capabilities and `--net=host`.
 It also adds a universal access control to `xhost` for making GUI applications work, but immidiately closes it once you ext SSJ's `xfce4-terminal` is exited.
 This might allow any application to access the X server or GUI in particular for the time SSJ is running.
 This can be a security or a privacy concern for many.
 + Audio ouput does not work as of now.
 + Since the container runs with the root user, the files created in the `/root` directory have the owner set to root.
 On the host, this directory is `/home/ssj`.
 All the files and sub directories inside `/home/ssj` will require the root user on the host in case any data needs to be written to or deleted from this directory.

+## And...
+This script was created out of curiosity.
+This might solve a lot of problems.
+This might create new ones as well.
+It comes with no commitments.
+You are solely responsible for anything you may wish to do with this script.
+You can still feel free to file issues in case you experience any of them.
+Cheers!